bullet-db/bullet-db.github.io/docs/backend/storm-setup.md

 Since package prefixes changed from `backtype.storm` to `org.apache.storm` in Storm 1.0 and above, you will need to get the storm-0.10 version of Bullet if your Storm cluster is still not at 1.0 or higher.
-These older packages are only available in JCenter, which is already sunset but available in read-only mode for a short while.
+These older packages are only available in JCenter, which is already sunset but available in read-only mode.
 We recommend you do not use those versions and migrate to Bullet Storm versions greater than 1.1.2 as soon as possible.
 If you still need them, you can change your dependency to:

 ```xml